top of page

 Funding for seed stage social ventures, including the pipeline that can bring them to life, and the funding for social franchise scaling is “the elephant in the room”.
 It is often referred to as the “valley of death” given the absence of investment capital in this space.
 International Development Agencies shy away because social venture deals are too small or too risky or not a fit for one of their silos); Environmental, Social and Governance (ESG) investors avoid them because they are risk adverse and there is no “P” for Poverty in ESG; The name brand foundations won’t take a bet, given that most of them have hung “do not disturb” signs on their front doors.

 Finally, there are the handful of authentic End-Poverty social impact investors who do take small bets, but they get tapped out early and lack the financial firepower needed to build a global poverty reduction pipeline.
-The challenge boils down to finding an individual or entity who does have the financial fire power, understands that planetary time is short, and wants to engage in a legacy play to underwrite the pipeline construction through the development of an "End Poverty Fund".
+The challenge boils down to finding an individual or entity who does have the financial fire power, understands that planetary time is short, and wants to engage in a legacy play to underwrite the pipeline construction through the development of a Fund to invest in social ventures that create jobs to deliver affordable social impact at the Base of the Pyramid.

 Over twenty years ago, while I was involved in a series of deep technology startups, I coined a social franchise concept called “micro-franchising” (one person one franchise) which recognized that the fundamental employment of those living in poverty is self-employment, not employment.
 Although I tried to promote it, at that time, the International Poverty Reduction Industry was not ready for a sustainable business approach to poverty reduction.